Do I Have to Take Steroids?

 - Anyone who doesn't want to risk side effects.

 Side Effects of Using Prednisone

-Using prednisone, especially in high doses for long periods of time, can become problematic, as there are so many side effects.
+Using prednisone, especially in high doses for long periods of time, can become problematic, as there are so many difficult and dangerous side effects.
 Since PMR treatment usually starts with a high or medium dose of prednisone and lasts for 1 to 5 years, the use of the corticosteroid can become problematic.
 See the table below for a partial list of short- and long-term side effects.